 Disadvantages of cloud computing

-Despite many advantages of cloud computing, it is not without its issues.
+Despite its many advantages, cloud computing is not without its issues.
 You should be aware of these if you're considering moving your business into the cloud.

 Cloud security and data